naninovel/docs/docs/en/guide/text-printers.md

 The tool will inspect both scenario scripts and managed text documents in the specified folder (including all the sub-folders), so you'll get the chars for all the text ever displayed to the player by Naninovel, including all the printed text, UI labels, unlockable tips, etc.

 ::: tip EXAMPLE
-Check the [localization sample](/guide/samples#localization) for an example on using custom TMPro font atlas for Japanese locale.
+Check the [localization sample](/guide/samples#localization) for an example of using a custom TMPro font atlas for the Japanese locale.
 The font is automatically switched when the Japanese language is selected and switched back to the default atlas when other languages are selected.
 :::

 ## Text Reveal Sounds